liflab/beepbeep-3-book/pre-markdown/basic/README.md

 {@img doc-files/basic/PipingBinary.png}{A processor with an input arity of two.}{.6}

 In a program, the two input pipes of `add` can be easily accessed through their number (0 or 1).
 However, in a drawing, it may be hard to decide which is which.
 In this book, we will follow the convention that the topmost input pipe is that with the lowest number.
 Hence, in the previous schema, input pipe 0 is the one connected to the queue 2-7-1-8-3.
-For some schemas, this may still not be clear enough; in such cases, we will explicitly write numbers next to the pipes to tell them apart.
+For some schemata, this may still not be clear enough; in such cases, we will explicitly write numbers next to the pipes to tell them apart.

 The rest of our program is done as usual: a `Pullable` is obtained from `add`, and its first few output events are printed: